 21 CFR Part 211 compliance requires the manager of any regulatory controlled manufacturing company to manufacture all medicinal products so as to ensure that they are fit for their intended use, comply with the requirements of the Marketing Authorization and do not place patients at risk due to inadequate safety, quality or efficacy.
 The attainment of this 21 CFR Part 211 compliance is the responsibility of senior management and requires the participation and commitment by staff in many different departments and at all levels within the company, by the company’s suppliers and by the distributors.

+To achieve 21 CFR Part 211 compliance there must be a comprehensively designed and correctly implemented system of Quality Assurance Incorporating Good Manufacturing Practice, and thus Quality Control and Quality Risk Management.
+It should be fully documented and its effectiveness monitored.
 All parts of the Quality Assurance systems should be adequately resourced with competent personnel, and suitable and sufficient premises, equipment and facilities.
 There are additional legal responsibilities for the manager of the manufacturing authorization and for the authorized person(s).
-The basic concepts of Quality Assurance, Good Manufacturing Practice, Quality Control and Quality Risk Management are inter-related.
+The basic concepts of Quality Assurance, Good Manufacturing Practice as legislated for in 21 CFR Part 211, Quality Control and Quality Risk Management are inter-related.
 They are described here in order to emphasis their relationships and their fundamental importance to the production and control of medicinal products.